SaabirMohamed/Angular4StarterWithFireBase/README.md

 git clone -b firebase https://github.com/SaabirMohamed/Angular4StarterWithFireBase.git

-the above command will get you the repo which includes a base template in Angular 4 and firebase boiler plate implemented.
+the above command will get you the repo which includes a base template in Angular 4 and firebase boilerplate implemented.